 We’ve talked about a lot of unconventional ways to impress office visitors, such as a state of the art visitor sign-in system or a fresh, on-brand office design.
 However, another big factor in the impression your company makes requires a little more finesse: It’s how your employees dress at work.

 The receptionist, in particular, plays a unique role in making the first impression any visitor gets of a company or organization.
-However, the way the rest of the staff dresses also speaks volumes about the company’s culture.

 Setting the expectations for what your employees wear to work requires balancing the impression they will make on outsiders (clients, job candidates, partners) with their ability to work happily and productively.
 Sometimes those interests align perfectly.
 Other times, compromise is needed.